IBM Cloud Docs

 • Neural voices, which do not include the string V3 in their names, are now available for Arabic, Australian English, Chinese, Netherlands Dutch, and Korean.
 Neural voices support the use of the International Phonetic Alphabet (IPA) with the Speech Synthesis Markup Language (SSML) <phoneme> element.

 • Enhanced neural voices, which include the string V3 in their names, are now available for Brazilian Portuguese, United Kingdom and United States English, French, German, Italian, Japanese, and Spanish (all dialects).
 Enhanced neural voices support the use of both IPA and IBM Symbolic Phonetic Representation (SPR) with the SSML <phoneme> element.
 Enhanced neural voices also achieve a slightly higher degree of natural-sounding speech.
-And further customization capabilities will be exposed for enhanced neural voices in the coming months.
+And further customization capabilities are exposed for enhanced neural voices in the coming months.

 For more information, see Languages and voices.